hapax/hapax.github.io/outreach.md

   (2020).
 Who said you couldn't minimise without calculus?
 A low-tech introduction to network planning and soap bubbles.
 Along the way, I also touch on complexity theory, physics, curvature, tessellations, time travel and climate change.
-(Well, kind of.)
+(Ok, I'm sort of joking about the last two.)
 - [*A hacker's guide to the Chandrasekhar limit*](https://hapax.github.io/physics/hacks/chandra/) (2020, blog post).
 A rough guide to how big a white dwarf
   (or a box of electrons) can get before it turns into a black hole.